meilisearch/specifications/text/0191-swap-indexes-api.md

 ]
 ```

-💡 In the given example, two swap operations will occurs atomically.
+💡 In the given example, two swap operations will occur at the same time and atomically.

 `indexA` data will be swapped with `indexA_new` data while `indexB` data will be swapped with `indexB_new` data.